• Skip to primary navigation

 DIY Personalized Hangers Tutorial

-in Celebrations, Crafts & DIY, Gifts and Toys, Wedding & Engagement
+in Celebrations, Crafts & DIY, Wedding & Engagement

 I came across this wedding DIY blog months ago and was inspired by her craftiness!
 In scrolling down, I especially loved the personalized bridesmaid hangers, which I had seen all over, but for $30 a pop!
 This Danielle inspired me that, I too, could make my own!